 Parents/guardians shall have the right to inspect, upon their request, a survey created by a third party before the survey is administered or distributed by a school to a student.
-Such requests shall have 5, 2020 Page 3 made in writing with a response to be at least two weeks in advance of any survey to be given.
+Such requests shall be made in writing with a response to be at least two weeks in advance of any survey to be given.